-Proposed Preferred System Portfolio:
+Preferred System Portfolio:

-- Aggregated LSE Plans: The proposed PSP portfolio is designed to reduce GHG emissions to meet a 25 MMT GHG target by 2035.
-It is a "Core" portfolio, meaning it includes all generation and storage resources that LSEs have procured or are planning to procure, according to their individual IRP filings, to meet the 25 MMT GHG target, plus additional resources identified in IRP modeling. - Differences from prior cycle: This proposed PSP portfolio differs from the one adopted in February 2022, D.22-02-004, primarily in that we are now expecting to need to build more solar and battery storage resources, as well as new long-duration storage, out-of-state wind, and in-state wind. - Relationship to Mid-Term Reliability (MTR) Decisions: Through two decisions in 2021 and 2023, D.21-06-035 and D.23-02-040 - the CPUC has already ordered LSEs to procure 15,500 MW of net qualifying capacity (NQC) that is now appearing in LSE plans.
+- Aggregated LSE Plans: The PSP portfolio is designed to reduce GHG emissions to meet a 25 MMT GHG target by 2035.
+It is a "Core" portfolio, meaning it includes all generation and storage resources that LSEs have procured or are planning to procure, according to their individual IRP filings, to meet the 25 MMT GHG target, plus additional resources identified in IRP modeling.
+This PSP portfolio's combination of LSE-selected and modeling-selected resources cost-effectively achieves clean energy production well-beyond SB 100 interim targets while also reflecting the procurement decisions of jurisdictional LSEs. - Differences from prior cycle: This PSP portfolio differs from the one adopted in February 2022, D.22-02-004, primarily in that we are now expecting to need to build more solar and battery storage resources, as well as new long-duration storage, out-of-state wind, and in-state wind. - Relationship to Mid-Term Reliability (MTR) Decisions: Through two decisions in 2021 and 2023, D.21-06-035 and D.23-02-040 the CPUC has already ordered LSEs to procure 15,500 MW of net qualifying capacity (NQC) that is now appearing in LSE plans.
 The CPUC's proposed PSP portfolio assumes compliance with those orders and includes the NQC of resources ordered in those decisions in the Proposed PSP portfolio.

-The cumulative buildout of new resources, including those ordered in two of the IRP procurement orders, in the proposed PSP portfolio is shown below:
+The cumulative buildout of new resources, including those ordered in two of the IRP procurement orders and a buildout of selected new candidate resources, in the PSP portfolio is shown below: